Hybrid vs Native Mobile App Development?

 – The list of features to be incorporated into the app

 Native Mobile App Development aka Native Apps?

-Full Device Integration – It can interact with device’s operating system features like camera, contact us, microphone, etc.
+- Full Device Integration – It can interact with the device’s operating system features like camera, contact us, microphone, etc.

-Better UI/UX – Native apps offer their users natural experience as they have specific UI/UX standards defined for development.
-Native app’s smooth and descriptive transitions allow building seamless experience for users who are well aware of the app’s standard interface and navigation.
+- Better UI/UX – Native apps offer their users a natural experience as they have specific UI/UX standards defined for development.
+Native app’s smooth and descriptive transitions allow building a seamless experience for users who are well aware of the app’s standard interface and navigation.

 Hybrid Mobile App Development

-Easy Development Process – Hybrid apps don’t require different developers with specific operating system knowledge.
-They can be managed by few developers and thus ensure speedy app development.
-Hybrid apps work on both the platforms.
-Adding new functionality thus becomes easier as it is the one-time process.
+- Easy Development Process – Hybrid apps don’t require different developers with specific operating system knowledge.
+They can be managed by a few developers and thus ensure speedy app development.
+Hybrid apps work on both platforms.
+Adding new functionality thus becomes easier as it is a one-time process.

-Performance Issues – Hybrid apps are less refined and might cause performance issues where the app requires high performance.
-This may result in user disappoint as they might abandon apps with lag issues out of frustration
+- Performance Issues – Hybrid apps are less refined and might cause performance issues where the app requires high performance.
+This may result in user disappointment as they might abandon apps with lag issues out of frustration

 The difference can be summarized as: